 “I had gotten a call really early one morning.
 At that time, I wasn’t waking up early in the morning, I was going to bed early in the morning,” Morgan says with a laugh.
 “I didn’t recognize the number, so I didn’t answer it.
 I went and listened to the voicemail, and it was Reba McEntire.
 She and my buddy are great friends, and he had mentioned that the song had just gone to number one, and he got her to call me.
 I sent it right to my mom and dad.
 We still have it saved.”

-Hoping to capitalize on the success of “I Met a Girl,” Morgan released his sophomore single from his debut album, Vinyl, “Missing,” which entered the top 30.
+Hoping to capitalize on the success of “I Met a Girl,” Morgan released his sophomore single from his newly-released album, Vinyl, “Missing,” which entered the top 30.
 Though it seemed destined to be a hit, Morgan points to the timing it was released and how “country” the song was as reason for it stalling at number 29.

 “At that time, I had just come out, and Jon Pardi and Midland were just coming out.
 That neotraditional wave was just starting, and we were some of the forefathers of it.
 We were the ones that pushed it up the mountain,” says Morgan.
 “I think the amount of fiddle and steel on it had a lot to do with it.
 Music is ever-growing and ever-changing.
 I wasn’t going to change with the times and do what everyone else was doing.
 I would personally rather just go home, so we just wait for our turn and wait for the music to circle back around.”

 After releasing the album’s title track as a single, Morgan released an additional five singles in 2018 before mutually parting ways with Warner Music Nashville.